-• As with a traditional course, the student must be regularly scheduled for and attending the self-paced course; that is, the course must not be designed to operate on a "drop-in" basis.
+- For the duration of the course, a certified257 teacher must be present in the room in which the student is taking the course to answer questions and otherwise assist the student. - As with a traditional course, the student must be regularly scheduled for and attending the selfpaced course; that is, the course must not be designed to operate on a "drop-in" basis.